brayshi/Quiz-Project/README.md

 As a user, I want to be able to save quizzes into a file

 As a user, I want to be able to load a file with quizzes

+## Phase 4 Task 2

+I have chosen to make my Question class (specifically the addAnswer method) more robust by making it throw a checked exception if more than one Answer object added to it is set to true.
+This way it catches if one too many answers can be true, which isn't expected for this quiz application, since multiple choices cannot be chosen at the same time.